bkw/nodecopter-stream/README.md

 * experiment with different encodings, bitrates and other ffserver settings

-* make sure ffserver exists on process exit
+* make sure ffserver exits on process exit

 * reduce CPU usage of node (suspect: parsing frames that could be dropped)